-As Assistant National Scholarship Chair in charge of Nonparticipating Groups, I’m recruiting about 60 members from all over the U.S. to judge essays.
+As Assistant National Scholarship Chair in charge of Nonparticipating Groups, I’m recruiting more than 60 members from all over the U.S. to judge essays.
 We’re looking for members who are confident in their knowledge of writing and reading skills.
-Of course English teachers and professional writers are welcome, but so are members from all walks of life.
+Of course, English teachers and professional writers are welcome, but so are members from all walks of life.

 Essays will be emailed to you in late January.
 You’ll have at least a week to read and score them in your home, though we hope it will take only an afternoon or two.
 You email the scores back and you’re done!

 You may already be planning to judge essays for another Scholarship Chair.
 I don’t want to steal current judges from Local Groups or Regions.
 However, for those members who love reading essays and want to spend an additional few hours reading more, you can participate at this level with no fear of conflict of interest.
 Let me know which Region or Local group you’re working with.

 You’ve enjoyed the social side of Mensa; now contribute to both Mensa and next year’s college students.

 Please email our Volunteer Coordinator with any questions and to get involved in this worthwhile program.